 Make This A Vegetarian Lemon Coriander Soup

-The chicken in the lemon coriander soup can be replaced by button mushrooms.
+The chicken in the lemon coriander soup can be replaced with button mushrooms.
 I would recommend brown button (cremini) mushrooms that have a deeper flavor than white ones.
-You can also add more veggies like green peas and french beans.
+You can also add more veggies like green peas and French beans.

 Mushrooms give rich umami flavors that would otherwise be lacking if you leave out the chicken.
 Quarter the mushrooms and cook as per the recipe.

 Added advantage: You don’t have to worry about overcooking the mushrooms.
 They taste even better when cooked longer.